yiisoft/yii2/extensions/codeception/README.md

 Reconfiguring components for testing
 ------------------------------------

-You also can reconfigure some components for tests, for this purpose in your `setUp` method of your test case you can do this for example:
+You can reconfigure a component for testing, for this purpose in your `setUp` method of your test case you can do this for example:

 ```php